Powerful quake hits Indonesia's Lombok, 10 killed, houses damaged

 The major quake was felt on the neighboring island of Bali, Indonesia’s top tourist destination.

-The quake may have also impacted Mount Rinjani national park, a popular trekking destination.
+The quake forced authorities to close the Mount Rinjani national park.
 “Rinjani mountain climbing is closed temporarily because there are indication of landslide around the mountain,” Nugroho, said in a statement.

-Local news Metro TV reported that people were still sleeping when the first quake hit and they quickly fled their houses in panic.
-Most of the people were still waiting outside their houses in fear of aftershocks, Metro TV said.

 The earthquake struck at 6:47 a.m. on Sunday (2247 GMT on Saturday) and was only 4.35 miles deep (7 km), a shallow depth that would have amplified its effect.
-The second struck less than a hour later

 A magnitude 6.4 earthquake is considered strong and is capable of causing severe damage.